matteobettini/Traffic-Assignment-Frank-Wolfe-2021/README.md

 It can compute the **User Equilibrium (UE)** assignment or the **System Optimal (SO)** assignment.

-The travel time cost function that models the effect of congestion on travel time is pluggable and definable by users.
+The travel time cost function that models the effect of congestion on travel time is pluggable and definable by the users.

 Currently we provide three implementations:
 * BPR cost function ([see more](https://rdrr.io/rforge/travelr/man/bpr.function.html))